 - Crochet mistakes are easier to fix.
 You are less likely to have many stitches unravel in crochet.

 - Crochet is generally faster.
 This makes it a great craft if you are interested in making larger projects like blankets.
+And it’s great if you want to get a finished project faster.

 - Crochet moves more easily in different directions.
 So, it’s a great choice if you’d like to make flowers or other motifs or if you’d like to make things like toys.
 For this reason, it also great for lots of home decor and gift items.

 One of the best things about both crafts is the ability to be a lifelong learner and to experiment with new techniques.
 This may be why many come back to these crafts again and again as their go-to hobbies.
-Or, it could be the yarn too – because who doesn’t love digging into a pile of squishy yarn.